btray900/kube-bench-overrides/README.md

 `cis-1.20_overrides/master.yaml`

+Parent level objec should be `overrides` and each override should be a list item with the following fields:

-Bracketed info is for reporting purposes to easily identify the override/
+Bracketed info is for reporting purposes to easily identify the override.

 ```yaml
 ---